MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-r2dbc-with-azure-mysql.md

 ## Prepare the working environment

-The instructions below can be followed using a terminal on your local computer (Windows, Mac OS X or Linux), but we recommend you use the [Azure Shell](https://shell.azure.com/).
-Using that browser-based tool, you will be automatically logged in, and you will have access to all the tools that you will need.
+The instructions below can be followed using a terminal on your local computer (Windows, macOS, or Linux), but we recommend you use the [Azure Shell](https://shell.azure.com/).
+Using that browser-based tool, you'll be automatically logged in, and you'll have access to all the tools that you'll need.

 First, we will set up some environment variables: